Open / Close Advertisement

 Stegra to Deliver Non-Prime Steel to thyssenkrupp Materials Processing

-“We are also teaming up with Stegra to support the ramp-up of their large-scale facilities in Boden and their efforts to decarbonize the steel industry,” said Heather Wijdekop, chief executive officer of the business unit at thyssenkrupp Materials Services.
+“We are also teaming up with Stegra to support the ramp-up of their large-scale facilities in Boden and their efforts to decarbonize the steel industry,” said Heather Wijdekop, chief executive officer of thyssenkrupp Materials Services' processing business.

-Stegra said it is in the process of building a new steel facility which will produce steel with green hydrogen from renewable energy.
-While the facility will sell its green steel as environmental attribute certificates to other customers, the non-prime steel going to thyssenkrupp Materials Services will not be considered CO2 reduced.
+Stegra's new steel mill in Sweden will run off of hydrogen produced with renewable energy.
+While the facility will sell premium green steel with environmental attribute certificates, the non-prime steel going to thyssenkrupp Materials Services will not be considered CO2-reduced.

 “A partner for non-prime steel is important for the ramp-up of our steel mill and we see this as the start of a long-term partnership with thyssenkrupp Material Services as a key player in the market.
 Together we can drive an even stronger pull for steel products made via the green hydrogen route,” said Stephan Flapper, head of commercial at Stegra.